1. Purpose of policy

 7.1 University Council, management and staff will have regard to the University’s stated Risk Appetite in both strategic and operational decision making.
 The University is expected to be able to identify and manage the risks associated with activities and opportunities in an effective manner.

-a. ensure ethical and effective governance practices including responsible stewardship of resources and
+a. ethical and effective governance practices including responsible stewardship of resources,

-7.4 To achieve its objectives it is acknowledged that the University must at times undertake activities that carry significant risks.
+7.4 The University’s goals set out above will necessitate that the University accept those risks that accompany growth and are commensurate with the potential reward.
+While overall the University has limited appetite for risk in many of its activities, it is acknowledged that the University must at times undertake activities that inherently carry greater risks.
 To that end the University’s risk appetite will often be different at an activity level from that at a whole-of-institution level.

 |Overarching accountability for risk management and determining the University’s risk appetite||Council|

 |Oversight of the University’s risk management activities and provide advice on appropriate risk management related procedures and measurement methodologies throughout the University||Audit and Risk Management Committee (ARMC)|